Vixxel/basic-countdown/README.md

-# basic-clock
+# basic-countdown
-Basic clock anybody can use.
+Basic countdown anybody can use.